josephcslater/array_to_latex/README.rst

 | *New in* 0.43: Now handles 1-D Arrays.
 See new option ``row``
 | *New in* 0.50: Now works with Pandas DataFrames
 | *0.51*: Bug fix- remove extra blank lines in DataFrame tabular output
 | *0.52*: A few documentation typos fixed.
 No code changed.
+| *0.60*: Now handles strings in Pandas Dataframes

 Install using ``pip install --user array_to_latex`` from your command prompt, **not the Python prompt**.